Monica Maika

 Archaeologist

-I recently had the opportunity to plan and oversee an archaeological impact assessment on LeBreton Flats.
-Despite the site’s long history of use and the Great Ottawa-Hull Fire of 1900, physical evidence of pre-fire days still exists.
+The LeBreton Flats area has a long and rich history.
+Despite the site’s Great Ottawa-Hull Fire of 1900, physical evidence of pre-fire days still exists.

-In this blog post, we’ll explore the rich cultural heritage of LeBreton Flats and take a closer look at recent archaeological finds.
-These archaeological discoveries shed light on how part of the area was used in the past and make me look forward to digs to come.
+In this blog post, we explore the rich cultural heritage of LeBreton Flats and take a closer look at recent archaeological finds.

 Why dig LeBreton Flats?